rockyshiba/Planets/README.md

 The custom routing module, app-routing.module.ts, requires components in order for the router to navigate to their content.
 Notice also in this file that the defined routes are in an array of objects, each with a property to recognize a URL and what component to display.

+In views, navigating to these components requires anchor tags with the 'routerLink' attribute, the values of which correspond to routes defined in the router module.

 ## Planets

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.